One-week Northern Europe by train itinerary

 More time?

-If you’ve got more time to spare, it’s less than an hour by train from Milan to the lakeside town of Como, where you can take a boat ride across the lake to glam waterside villages like Bellagio and Varenna.
-You could also head 3 hours south to Levanto and pick up the coastal train through Italy’s Cinque Terre.
-Or travel 2 hours 30 minutes east to Venice where you can add on the one-week Italy by train itinerary to make this into a two-week trip.
+You could also travel 3 hours south to Levanto where you can pick up the coastal train through Italy’s Cinque Terre.
+Or travel 2 hours 30 minutes east to Venice where you can add on my one-week Italy by train itinerary to make this into a two-week trip.

 How much does it cost?